Academic Services & Procedures

 Academic Advisement for Evening Students

-Students who attend classes only in the evenings should contact the Registrar’s Office for advisement.
-The office is located in Old Main 102, (203) 837-9200.
+Students who attend classes only in the evenings and are seeking academic advisement, should contact the Academic Advisement Center for advisement.
+The office is located in Higgins Hall 214, (203) 837-8397.

 Specialized advising is available for students who wish to prepare for professional study at the graduate level (pre-medicine, pre-law, etc.).
 Please see the section of pre-professional options listed in this catalog.

-International students or individuals with questions regarding international services should contact the international services coordinator in Warner Hall 321A.
-The Office of International Services assists students and their spouses and dependent(s) in obtaining and maintaining F-1 non-immigrant student status.
+International students or individuals with questions regarding international services should contact the International Services Coordinator in Old Main, Room 306.
+The International Services Coordinator assists students and their spouses and dependent(s) in obtaining and maintaining F-1 non-immigrant student status.
 The office also helps students navigate the processes of non-immigrant F1 laws and university procedures.
-In addition, the office coordinates an international student orientation program and supports other programming that allows students to learn more about U.S. culture.
+In addition, the office supports other programming that allows students to learn more about United States culture.

-For matters relating to international services, please call the International Services Office at (203) 837-3270.
+For matters relating to international services, please call the International Services Coordinator at (203) 837-3270.

 Learning Centers (TLC) at Western